ChrisH2727/Milestone-3/README.md

 - Where information is presented in a tabular for for large screen devices, it is then also presented as collapsible for small screen devices.

 #### Users:

 - Users must first register to use the service and users accounts must be approved by an admin user.

-- A user may search the database for a source type and may request its loan.
-Only sources that are available will be presented.
-Although the search facility is provided with a tooltip, it is assumed that accademic staff will know the characteristics of the source that they requre.
+- A user may search the database by source characteristic and may request its loan.
+Only sources that are available will be presented to the user.
+Although the search facility is provided with a tooltip, it is assumed that accademic staff and students will know the characteristics of the source that they requre.

-- The user may delete the loan request if this has not been approved
+- The user may delete the loan request if this has not been approved.

 - A user may change their password, select another department or enter an new research group.